- Press Release

 SDF Number 155 Issued at 2200Z on 04 Jun 2022

 IA.
 Analysis of Solar Active Regions and Activity from 03/2100Z to 04/2100Z: Solar activity has been at very low levels for the past 24 hours.
 There are currently 6 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (05 Jun, 06 Jun, 07 Jun).

 IIA.
 Geophysical Activity Summary 03/2100Z to 04/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 439 km/s at 04/2039Z.
-Total IMF reached 8 nT at 03/2327Z.
-The maximum southward component of Bz reached -5 nT at 04/0153Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 143 pfu.
+Solar wind speed reached a peak of 311 km/s at 04/0049Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 9519 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (05 Jun, 06 Jun, 07 Jun).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (05 Jun, 06 Jun) and quiet levels on day three (07 Jun).